Author Bio: Dr. Sanusi Umar MD is the author of this article.

-- Wash hair on the day prior to the session (if looking to improve the density of hair
+- Wash hair on the day before the session (if looking to improve the density of hair

-- Shave hair on the day prior to the session (if looking to create the appearance of a newly shaved scalp)
+- Shave hair on the day before the session (if looking to create the appearance of a newly shaved scalp)

-- Refrain from using grooming products with alcohol (for at least a week prior to the session).
-This includes colognes, perfume, hair spray, and toner
+- Refrain from using grooming products with alcohol (for at least a week before the session).
+This includes colognes, perfume, hair spray, and toner.

 - Avoid spicy food

-- Avoid the intake of prescription drugs (speak with your physician prior to ceasing any medication for guidance to make sure that it is safe to do so)
+- Avoid the intake of prescription drugs (speak with your physician before ceasing any medication for guidance to make sure that it is safe to do so)

 Additional instructions will be given on a case-by-case basis by Dr. U or the patient’s Trichopigmentation practitioner.

-Each appointment for trichopigmentation with Dr. Umar is broken down into treatment sessions, all specifically designed to give the patient a feeling of ease and comfort when it relates to the process and progress of their procedure.
-Through each session, Dr. U encourages the patient to ask questions and engage as each session progresses so that they receive the best results and appearance that they could hope for.
+Each appointment for trichopigmentation with Dr. Umar is broken down into treatment sessions, all specifically designed to give the patient a feeling of ease and comfort when it relates to their procedure and progress.
+Through each session, Dr. U encourages the patient to ask questions and engage as each session progresses to receive the best results and appearance that they could hope for.
 Below you will find how each session works in-depth and what is expected of Dr. Umar on each visit to his clinic.

-In the first session, the practitioner will work to create a natural-looking configuration of dots on the skin.
+In the first session, the practitioner will create a natural-looking configuration of dots on the skin.
 The arrangement is in irregular clusters of pigment points with a hexagonal shape.
-These points are also inserted, more sparsely, near the outside of the scalp including the hairline, temples, and the periaural areas.
+These points are also inserted, more sparsely, near the outside of the scalp, including the hairline, temples, and periaural areas.